 - Children are likely at increased risk for several reasons: their lungs are still developing, they spend more time outside participating in physical activities, and they are more likely to have asthma or acute respiratory diseases which can be aggravated when particle levels are high.

 The PM2.5 public health standard is based on both a 24-hour and an annual concentration.
 The 24-hour standard is used as a basis for health advisories in the parks.
-The 24-hour standard is set at 35 micrograms per cubic meter parts (µg/m3).
+The 24-hour standard is set at 35 micrograms per cubic meter (µg/m3).
 Using the EPA air quality index, the NPS PM2.5 health advisories are based on the levels shown below.

 Understanding PM2.5 Health Advisory levels